Mikeq0621/COSI166_team11/README.md

 <!-- DELIVERABLES-->
 ## Deliverables
-* Screen shots of current UI/UX, and planning modifications on UI in UI_Prototype
-* We used ActiveAdmin for the admin UI and controll.
+* Final Delieverables are in the folder marked "final deliverables"
 * Tests in test/models and test/integration